 These are my top picks for electronic dance music clubs in Barcelona.

 Razzmatazz.
-(Poble Nou) Razzmatazz is one of the two staple Barcelona EDM clubs.
+(Poble Nou) Razzmatazz is one of the two staple Barcelona EDM nightclubs.
 I’ve lost track of how many times I’ve been to Razzmatazz ever since I got to Barcelona – maybe like 6 times in 3 months?
-Out of all the electronic music clubs I’ve been to, it my favorite.
-I went to shows of What So Not, Chemical Brothers, some DubStep DJ, and more.
+Out of all the electronic music clubs I’ve been to, it is my favorite.
+A range of artists of different subgenres in dance music play there – I have been to shows of What So Not, Chemical Brothers, some DubStep DJ, and more.
 It has 4 dance floors, though only two of them are of a big size and host international DJs (a main floor and a terrace floor).
 There’s a nice outdoor terrace for people to chill at.

 I like that drinks are relatively cheap – I think 6-7 euros for a red bull vodka, and they really fill up your cup with the liquor!
 Normal door entry is 15 euros (with a drink).
 You can also always find fliers on their Facebook page or Razzmatazz mobile app for reduced admission (usually around 10 euros before 2pm, 13 euros after).